NetworkGraphs/graphysics/README.md

   * Acceleration (wasm)

 ## Plan Details
+* move the whole group when gragging the group vertex
+* apply dot edge path (as long as no updates performed)
+* highlight all path on edge hover
+* multi points edge routing.
+In case an edge could shift to a certain extent in order to avoid intersection with vertices
 * configure sampling number (in config file)
 * polyline edges (complex concept, unclear and improvement might not be noticable) Style in js :